legalize-dev/legalize-nl/nl/BWBR0035791.md

 ### Annex 4, Gebruikte afkortingen en begrippen / Abbreviations and terms

 ### Annex 5, Summary of this Dutch Frequency Plan

 Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.

+The use of the range 275–1 000 GHz by the passive services does not preclude use of this range by active services.
+Administrations wishing to make frequencies in the 275–1 000 GHz range available for active service applications are urged to take all practicable steps to protect these passive services from harmful interference until the date when the Table of Frequency Allocations is established in the above-mentioned 275–1 000 GHz frequency range.

+### Annex 3, De nationale voetnoten

+Tegen dit besluit kan degene wiens belang rechtstreeks bij dit besluit is betrokken binnen 6 weken na de dag van dagtekening van deze Staatscourant een gemotiveerd beroepschrift indienen bij de rechtbank Rotterdam, Postbus 50950, 3007 BL, Rotterdam.